Santa Maria della Pace: History

 Several houses had to be demolished.
 This also involved the design of a new Baroque facade complete with semicircular portico.
 The newly formed piazza, focused on the church facade even in its architectural detailing, had the additional benefits of facilitating the turning of coaches which had become so fashionable with the Roman nobility of the time and creating an ingenious unified ensemble of the church in its urban setting.
 The play of concave and convex forms at varying scales in and around the predominant main facade masks the neighboring buildings, extends the apparent breadth of the facade and so increases the visual impact on the spectator physically confined by the small trapezoidal piazza.
 The monumental effect of the plasticity of forms, spatial layering and chiaroscuro lighting effects belies the actual scale of this urban intervention.

-The inscription around the porch architrave is taken from Psalm 72: SUSCIPIANT MONTES PACEM POPULO ET COLLES IUSTITIAM ("The mountains shall bring peace to the people; and the hills, justice").
-This reference to the 'mountains' of the coat of arms of the Chigi family, to which Alexander VII belonged, is presumably an allusion to the benefits of his papal reign.
+The inscription around the portico frieze is taken from Psalm 72: SUSCIPIANT MONTES PACEM POPULO ET COLLES IUSTITIAM ("The mountains shall bring peace to the people; and the hills, justice").
+This reference to the 'mountains' of the coat of arms of Alexander VII's Chigi family is presumably an allusion to the benefits of his papal reign.
 Oak leaf motifs, another Chigi family emblem, can also be found on the facade.
 On the upper facade, Cortona had the curved travertine panels cut to make grained matching patterns, in an unusual use of this particular material.